giantwpsolutions/giantwp-discount-rules/readme.txt

 Yes, that’s available in the Pro version under the Buy X Get Y module.

 = Will it work with Elementor, Divi, or other builders? = Yes.
-As long as you use WooCommerce, AIO Discount Rules will work with any theme or builder.
+As long as you use WooCommerce, GiantWP Discount Rules will work with any theme or builder.

 = Is the free version enough for basic discount needs? = Absolutely.
 The free version is production-ready and supports flat/percentage-based discounts with powerful conditions and scheduling.

 == Changelog ==

-= 1.0.1 =
+= 1.0.3 =
 * Initial stable release
 * Flat/Percentage discount support
 * Condition builder (products, cart total, payment, shipping, etc.)